JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-DeviceQueue - A pointer to a control object of type device queue.
+- *DeviceQueue* - A pointer to a control object of type device queue.
-DeviceQueueEntry - A pointer to the device queue entry that is to be removed from the specified device queue.
+- *DeviceQueueEntry* - A pointer to the device queue entry that is to be removed from the specified device queue.

-The IRQL is raised to DISPATCH_LEVEL and the specified device queue spin lock is acquired.
+The IRQL is raised to `DISPATCH_LEVEL` and the specified device queue spin lock is acquired.

 If the specified device queue entry is currently in a device queue (a boolean state variable records whether a device queue entry is in a device queue), then the device queue entry is removed from the device queue, the inserted status of the device queue entry is set to FALSE, and a value of TRUE is returned as the function value.
 Otherwise, the specified device queue entry is not in a device queue and a value of FALSE is returned.

 The specified device queue spin lock is released and IRQL is restored to its previous value.

-This function is intended for use in canceling I/O operations and is callable from any IRQL that is less than or equal to DISPATCH_LEVEL.
+This function is intended for use in canceling I/O operations and is callable from any IRQL that is less than or equal to `DISPATCH_LEVEL`.

 ### 2.2.4 Interrupt Object

-An interrupt object provides the capability to connect an interrupt source to an interrupt service routine via an entry in an Interrupt Dispatch Table (IDT).
+An *interrupt object* provides the capability to connect an interrupt source to an interrupt service routine via an entry in an Interrupt Dispatch Table (IDT).
 Each processor has an IDT that is used to dispatch interrupts which occur on that processor.

 The IDT is a software-defined table that contains an entry for each of the Interrupt Request Levels (IRQLs).
 When an interrupt occurs at one of these levels, the interrupt dispatcher reads the IRQL of the interrupting source from the interrupt controller.
 This value is then used to locate the corresponding entry in the IDT that is used to dispatch the execution of the associated service routine.

 Several of the IDT entries are reserved for use by the kernel and cannot be connected to interrupt objects.
 These entries include the following:

-- PASSIVE_LEVEL - Passive release
+- `PASSIVE_LEVEL` - Passive release
-- APC_LEVEL - Asynchronous Procedure Call
+- `APC_LEVEL` - Asynchronous Procedure Call
-- DISPATCH_LEVEL - Dispatch and Deferred Procedure Call
+- `DISPATCH_LEVEL` - Dispatch and Deferred Procedure Call
-- WAKE_LEVEL - Wake system debugger
+- `WAKE_LEVEL` - Wake system debugger
-- CLOCK2_LEVEL - Interval timer
+- `CLOCK2_LEVEL` - Interval timer
-- IPI_LEVEL - Interprocessor request
+- `IPI_LEVEL` - Interprocessor request
-- POWER_LEVEL - Power failure
+- `POWER_LEVEL` - Power failure
-- HIGH_LEVEL - Machine check
+- `HIGH_LEVEL` - Machine check

 The remaining levels can be used for device interrupts or bus adapters.